appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/appsmith-databases/migrate-mongodb-postgresql.md

 # Migrate Data from External MongoDB to External PostgreSQL

-Starting from version v1.47 and above, Appsmith defaults to PostgreSQL as its primary database.
-When updating to a newer version, you must migrate your data from External MongoDB to External PostgreSQL.
-This page provides information and instructions for performing this migration.
+Starting from version v1.47, Appsmith uses PostgreSQL as the default primary database.
+If you're upgrading to a newer version, you need to migrate your data from External MongoDB to External PostgreSQL.
+This page provides the steps and guidance for the migration process.

 ## Prerequisites